anushabanoth-78/Bachelor-s-Thesis-Final-Year-Project/README.md

 <p>
 A responsive and interactive <strong>educational web project</strong> showcasing the <strong>top universities and influential professors across the world and India (2025)</strong>.
-The project highlights global academic excellence, research leadership, and institutional impact through a clean and structured user interface.
+This project highlights global academic excellence, research leadership, and institutional impact through a clean and well-structured user interface.
 </p>

 <hr>